mpjexpress-project/mpjexpress/README-win.txt

 	 IP addresses of all machines involved in the parallel execution.
 3. Execution:
 -- For niodev, hybdev and mxdev
-	i) Start daemons:
+	i) Start daemons: mpjdaemon.bat -boot
-		a) Windows XP: Run %MPJ_HOME%/bin/installmpjd-windows.bat
-		   (Vista and 7 users need to right-click this script and "Run as Administrator")
-		b) Goto Control-Panel->Administrative Tools->Services
-		                     -> MPJ Daemon and start the service.
-        	   It is important to start the daemon as a user process instead of a SYSTEM process.
-For this, right-Click
-		   MPJ Daemon ->Properties, click "Log On" tab,
-		   For the option "Log on as:", select This account and put in the user name and password of this account, and start the service.
-	ii) Execute: mpjrun.bat -np 4 -dev niodev HelloWorld -- For -dev <device> here device can be niodev, hybdev or mxdev iii) Stop daemons: Go-to Control-Panel->Administrative Tools->Services
+		- You will need to manually run this command on every machine to start daemons. ii) Execute: mpjrun.bat -np 4 -dev niodev HelloWorld -- For -dev <device> here device can be niodev, hybdev or mxdev iii) Stop daemons: mpjdaemon.bat -halt
-					     -> MPJ Daemon and stop the service.
 -- For native deive
 	i) Compile JNI wrapper library: Follow the windowsguide.pdf instructions on how to compile and